-A key component of predictive analytics is machine learning, and the secret to machine learning is the ability to run models on a wide range of data sources.
+A key component of predictive analytics is machine learning (ML), and the secret to ML is the ability to run models on a wide range of data sources.

 FHIR gives data scientists a large playground in which to run models efficiently, then feed the outcomes of those models back into the data stream—a learning loop that can reveal new insights and even raise flags when appropriate.

 For insurance providers, running ML through FHIR can gauge and flag potential fraud.
 For researchers, it can predict things such as regions likely to be hit by a particular strand of the flu or where unhealthy pollutants will increase.
 And for your average physician, it can help predict how a patient’s lifestyle could affect their health in the coming years.

 ML during the pandemic

 Over the past year, healthcare providers and government agencies increasingly utilized ML to combat COVID-19.